atenagm1375/webapp-arch/README.md

 first line say "Not Found"?
 To get the answer, you should (re)read the section [HTTP](#http).
-Building on what you learned in the HTTP section, you may notice that the content (sometimes called resource) we requested from the server was `/` which means no file is associated with this address (it should have been something like `/foo.html`).
-This is something related to the dynamic nature of the web applications that we'll cover it later in this article.
-The reason that the first line says "Not Found: /", is that we requested the server to send us whatever resource is associated with the address `/` and since that we don't have any resources associated with this address, the server simply responded with "Not Found".
-Django, however, is configured to respond with that default page when there is no resource associated with the this particular address `/`.
+Building on what you learned in the HTTP section, you may notice that the content (sometimes called resource) we requested from the server was `/`, which means no file is associated with this address (it should have been something like `/foo.html`).
+This is something related to the dynamic nature of the web applications that we'll cover later in this article.
+The reason that the first line says "Not Found: /", is that we requested the server to send us whatever resource is associated with the address `/` and since we don't have any resources associated with this address, the server simply responded with "Not Found".
+Django, however, is configured to respond with that default page when there is no resource associated with this particular address `/`.
 To verify that, let's request another resource from the server.
-In the browser address bar, enter `localhost:8000/hello`.
+In browser address bar, enter `localhost:8000/hello`.
 You can see that the server responded
 with: